josh-hs-ko/Thesis/README.md

 Vectors, i.e., length-indexed lists, defined as the optimised predicate for the ornament from natural numbers to lists.

 #### Thesis.Examples.MinCoinChange
-Solving the minimum coin change problem with the greedy theorem and algebraic ornamentation.
+Solving the minimum coin change problem with the Greedy Theorem and algebraic ornamentation.

 #### Thesis.Examples.Nat
 Peano-style natural numbers.